wp-plugins/metronet-reorder-posts/readme.txt

 1. Metronet Reorder Posts allows you to easily drag and drop posts to change their order

 == Changelog ==

+= 1.0.6 =
+* Added new filter for editing the post-types supported
+* Thanks to mathielo for the suggestion and code contribution.

 = 1.0.5 =
 * Added expand/collapse section for nested post types